What To Expect At Your First Visit

 Before Your Visit

 Before your first visit, we recommend filling out a completed health history form (see below for printable forms), and gathering any insurance information you may have.
 Bring these with you when you come in for your initial consultation.

 At Your First Appointment

-During your first visit to our clinic, you will have a chance to meet Dr. Cermin, tour our treatment area, and undergo a complimentary initial exam.
+During your first visit to our clinic, you will have a chance to meet Dr. Cermin, tour our treatment area, and undergo a free ortho exam.
 Our friendly staff will greet you and give you the time and attention you deserve as you undergo an examination and discussion of all treatment options.

 As we discuss your treatment options, we will look at your diagnosis, estimated treatment times, and cost of treatment.
 Each orthodontic treatment plan is different, as we strive to deliver the best care for your individual needs.
 At your initial visit, a treatment start date will be determined based on cost and the patient’s tooth development.
 It is important to note that treatment may not start on the day of the initial exam.